AlgoMaster Logo

 Understanding the Problem

 We need to find the shortest contiguous substring of s that contains every character in t, counting duplicates.
-So if t = "AAB", our window must contain at least two 'A's and one 'B'.
+If t = "AAB", the window must contain at least two 'A's and one 'B'.

-Notice that order doesn't matter.
-We're not looking for t as a subsequence in some particular arrangement.
-We just need the right characters in the right quantities.
-This is fundamentally a frequency-matching problem layered on top of a substring search.
+Order does not matter.
+We are not searching for t as a subsequence in some particular arrangement, we need the right characters in the right quantities.
+This is a frequency-matching problem layered on top of a substring search.

-The key observation: once we find a valid window, we can try shrinking it from the left to find a smaller one.
-And once the window becomes invalid, we expand it from the right.
-This expand-then-shrink pattern is the signature of a sliding window approach.
+Once we find a valid window, we can shrink it from the left to look for a smaller one, and once the window becomes invalid, we extend it from the right.
+This expand-then-shrink behavior is what a sliding window does.

 Key Constraints:

-• m and n can be up to 10^5 → An O(m^2) brute force that checks every substring is borderline, and verifying each substring adds more cost.
+• m can be up to 10^5, so an O(m^2) brute force that checks every substring is around 10^10 operations and times out.
 We need something closer to O(m).

-• Characters are uppercase and lowercase English letters → Only 52 possible characters, so frequency arrays of fixed size are feasible.
+• Characters are uppercase and lowercase English letters, so there are only 52 distinct characters.
+Fixed-size frequency arrays are enough.

-• Duplicates in t matter → We need frequency counts, not just a set of characters.
+• Duplicates in t matter, so we need frequency counts, not just a set of characters.

 Approach 1: Brute Force